markusfleck/PARENT_GPU/README.md

   The easiest way to do this is by just modifying the file "run.sh" in the top directory as described chapter 0 as well as in run.sh by the comments:

-  The input files (GROMACS .top and .xtc) as well as the output should be specified either relative to the top directory of the package or as an absolute path.
+  The input files (GROMACS .top and .xtc) as well as the output path/name should be specified either relative to the top directory of the package or as an absolute path.

   The "OUT_NAME" parameter specifies the prefix of all output files.
 If you want to do multiple calculations using the same output folder, you should change this parameter every time.
-Otherwise your previous results will be overwritten without warning.
+Otherwise your previous results will be overwritten without a warning.

-  The BINS parameter controls how many bins are used for building the histograms which sample the probability densities of the degrees of freedom.
+  The NBINS parameter controls how many bins are used for building the histograms which sample the probability densities of the degrees of freedom.
 For the 2D values (on which the mutual information terms are based), the square of this value will be used for building the histograms.
 This means if you set NBINS=50, 2500 bins will be used for every 2D histogram.
   This parameter is used exclusively during the Mutual Information Expansion (MIE) calculations, performed